apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Olympian Ryan James Wedding Wanted by FBI for Allegedly Running Deadly Drug Trafficking Operation**
+**Lin-Manuel Miranda’s Warriors Musical Pulls Too Many Punches**

-You can read more about it [here](https://www.eonline.com/news/1408832/olympic-snowboarder-wanted-by-fbi-for-murder-drug-trafficking).
+You can read more about it [here](https://slate.com/culture/2024/10/warriors-lin-manuel-miranda-album-musical-movie-lauryn-hill-hamilton.html).

 ## Requirements
 - Python 3.8